Atlanta: Civil rights movement

-In the 1960s, Atlanta became a major organizing center of the civil rights movement, with Martin Luther King Jr., Ralph David Abernathy, and students from Atlanta's historically black colleges and universities playing major roles in the movement's leadership.
-While Atlanta in the postwar years had relatively minimal racial strife compared to other cities, blacks were limited by discrimination, segregation, and continued disenfranchisement of most voters.
+In the 1960s, Atlanta became a major organizing center of the civil rights movement, with Martin Luther King Jr., Ralph Abernathy, and students from Atlanta's historically black colleges and universities playing major roles in the movement's leadership.
+While Atlanta in the postwar years had relatively minimal racial strife compared to other cities, Blacks were limited by discrimination, segregation, and continued disenfranchisement of most voters.
 In 1961, the city attempted to thwart blockbusting by realtors by erecting road barriers in Cascade Heights, countering the efforts of civic and business leaders to foster Atlanta as the "city too busy to hate."

 Desegregation of the public sphere came in stages, with public transportation desegregated by 1959, the restaurant at Rich's department store by 1961, movie theaters by 1963, and public schools by 1973 (nearly 20 years after the US Supreme Court ruled that segregated public schools were unconstitutional).

-In 1960, whites comprised 61.7% of the city's population.
-During the 1950s–70s, suburbanization and white flight from urban areas led to a significant demographic shift.
-By 1970, African Americans were the majority of the city's population and exercised their recently enforced voting rights and political influence by electing Atlanta's first black mayor, Maynard Jackson, in 1973.
+In 1960, Whites comprised 61.7% of the city's population.
+During the 1950s–70s, suburbanization and White flight from urban areas led to a significant demographic shift.
+By 1970, African Americans were the majority of the city's population and exercised their recently enforced voting rights and political influence by electing Atlanta's first Black mayor, Maynard Jackson, in 1973.
 Under Mayor Jackson's tenure, Atlanta's airport was modernized, strengthening the city's role as a transportation center.
-The opening of the Georgia World Congress Center in 1976 heralded Atlanta's rise as a convention city.
+The opening of the Georgia World Congress Center in 1976 further confirmed Atlanta's rise as a convention city.
 Construction of the city's subway system began in 1975, with rail service commencing in 1979.
 Despite these improvements, Atlanta lost more than 100,000 residents between 1970 and 1990, over 20% of its population.
 At the same time, it developed new office space after attracting numerous corporations, with an increasing portion of workers from northern areas.

 1996 Summer Olympic games

 Atlanta was selected as the site for the 1996 Summer Olympic Games.
 Following the announcement, the city government undertook several major construction projects to improve Atlanta's parks, sporting venues, and transportation infrastructure; however, for the first time, none of the $1.7 billion cost of the games was governmentally funded.
-While the games experienced transportation and accommodation problems and, despite extra security precautions, there was the Centennial Olympic Park bombing, the spectacle was a watershed event in Atlanta's history.
+While the games experienced transportation and accommodation problems and the Centennial Olympic Park bombing occurred despite extra security precautions, the spectacle was still a watershed event in Atlanta's history.
+According to former Mayor Kasim Reed, the Olympic Games generated "a direct economic impact of at least USD 5 billion".
 For the first time in Olympic history, every one of the record 197 national Olympic committees invited to compete sent athletes, sending more than 10,000 contestants participating in a record 271 events.
 The related projects such as Atlanta's Olympic Legacy Program and civic effort initiated a fundamental transformation of the city in the following decade.